gem-pasteur/macsyfinder/README.md

     docker run -v ${PWD}/:/home/msf -u $(id -u ${USER}):$(id -g ${USER})  gempasteur/macsyfinder:<tag> --db-type gembase --models-dir=/home/msf/my_models/ --models  TFF-SF Archaeal-T4P ComM MSH T2SS T4bP T4P Tad --sequence-db my_genome.fasta -w 12

-### how to use with singularity
+### how to use with apptainer (formely Singularity)

-As the docker image is registered in docker hub you can also use it directly with [apptainer](https://apptainer.org/docs/user/main/)(formely Singularity).
+As the docker image is registered in docker hub you can also use it directly with [apptainer](https://apptainer.org/docs/user/main/).
 Unlike docker you have not to worry about shared directory, your `home` and `/tmp` are automatically shared.

     apptainer run -H ${HOME} docker://gempasteur/macsyfinder:<tag> macsydata install --target my_models MODELS